gazbert/bxbot/README.md

   - id: scalping-strategy
     name: Basic Scalping Strat
     description: >
-      A simple trend following scalper that buys at the current BID price, holds until current market price has reached a configurable minimum percentage gain, and then sells at current ASK price, thereby taking profit from the spread.
-Don't forget to factor in the exchange fees!
+      A simple scalper that buys at the current BID price, holds until current market price has reached a configurable minimum percentage gain, then sells at current ASK price, thereby taking profit from the spread.
     # This strategy is injected using the bot's custom injection framework using its className
     className: com.gazbert.bxbot.strategies.ExampleScalpingStrategy
     configItems: